14 Animals With More Than 2 Eyes

 by Paul and Jill is licensed under CC BY 2.0

 Animals with more than two eyes are common in mollusks.
-Scallops typically have between 100 and 200 eyes, whereas members of the genus Chiton typically have approximately 1,000.
+Scallops typically have between 100 and 200 eyes, whereas members of Chiton typically have approximately 1,000.

-Mollusks can be found in a range of aquatic settings all around the world.
+Mollusks can be found in a range of aquatic settings worldwide.
 Their numerous eyes typically line the outside borders of their shells in rows.

 Due to their extreme sensitivity to light and motion, these eyeballs may seal inside their protective shells in response to slight changes.